MycroftAI/documentation/_posts/2018-04-13-meet-chris-mycrofts-new-lead-backend-developer.md

 &nbsp;

 <span style="font-weight: 400;">Chris spent 11 years at DST Systems learning to be an IT professional.
 He became an expert in SQL and relational database design.
 In the last few years of his tenure at DST, Chris was leading three project teams and working on large architecture projects.
 During this time he discovered a passion for software architecture.
-I eventually decided to get out of the mainframe world and into a client/server shop.</span>
+He eventually decided to get out of the mainframe world and into a client/server shop.</span>

 &nbsp;